BenTaylorPublic/screeps/README.md

         Forced (for rut problems)
         Construction sites
 To do this, I'll need to:
-    - Neaten the constants into sections                                            STARTING
+    - Neaten the constants into sections                                            FINISHED
-    - Upgrader spawn logic                                                          NOT STARTED
+    - Upgrader spawn logic                                                          FINISHED
     - Upgrader running logic                                                        NOT STARTED
     - Edit SpawnLaborer logic to not spawn laborers when upgraders are succifient   NOT STARTED
     - Pre-emptive spawning upgraders                                                NOT STARTED